-Effective the first quarter of 2011, the Company prepares its financial statements in accordance with IFRS.
+The Company's condensed interim financial statements have been prepared in accordance with IFRS as issued by the IASB.
 Reconciliations, descriptions and explanations of how the transition to IFRS has affected the reported financial position, financial performance and cash flows of the Company are provided in Note 20 "Conversion to IFRS" of the unaudited condensed interim consolidated financial statements.
-This note also includes reconciliations of equity and comprehensive loss for comparative periods reported under Canadian GAAP to those reported for those periods under IFRS.
+This note also includes reconciliations of equity and comprehensive loss for comparative periods reported under Canadian GAAP with those reported for those periods under IFRS.

-The Company has changed certain accounting policies to be consistent with IFRS as expected to be effective on December 31, 2011, the Company's first annual IFRS reporting date.
+The Company has changed certain accounting policies to be consistent with IFRS as it is expected to be effective on December 31, 2011, the Company's first annual IFRS reporting date.
 The changes to the Company's accounting policies have resulted in certain changes to the recognition and measurement of assets, liabilities, equity, revenue and expenses within its financial statements.